eugenetangkj/mood/README.md

 3. `Copy` Feature

 I explored a new module, Pyperclip, to learn how to copy text to clipboard.
-I incorporated this functionality with my Javascript code to allow users to send API request such that `views.py` can handle the request and copy the details of an `Entry` stored in the back-end to the user's clipboard.
+I incorporated this functionality with my Javascript code to allow users to send API requests such that `views.py` can handle them and copy the details of an `Entry` stored in the back-end to the user's clipboard.

 4. External API call for the `Inspirational Quote` feature